 - Controlled lucid dreams.

-Although it is possible to have a very clear uncontrolled lucid dream these type of lucid dreams are, for the most part, usually hazy and somewhat unclear (which is a direct byproduct of the fact that the lucid dream is uncontrolled).
+Although it is possible to have a very clear uncontrolled lucid dream these type of lucid dreams are, for the most part, usually hazy and somewhat unclear.

 It seems that the degree of clarity of a controlled lucid dream very much depends on the amount of control the dreamer has over the dream and this, in turn, usually depends on the experience and training of the lucid dreamer.